anyuan-chen/htn-backend-challenge/README.md

 # Hack the North

 Hello Hack the North Team!
-This submission is written with Apollo GraphQL server with it's default HTTP server.
+This submission is written with Apollo GraphQL server.
 I used SQLite with Prisma for database interactivity.

 ## Navigating this Codebase: